La lupa (1953 film)

 La lupa (also known as She-Wolf, The Vixen and The Devil Is a Woman) is a 1953 Italian drama film directed by Alberto Lattuada.

 It is based on the novella with the same name by Giovanni Verga.

 Synopsis

-In a remote village in southern Italy, La Lupa ("The Wolf"), a woman with a free attitude and manners, fascinates and attracts husbands and sons who can't resist her.
-However, she falls in love with Nanni, who grows olive trees and wants to marry her daughter, Maricchia.
+In a remote village in southern Italy, La Lupa ("The She-Wolf"), a beautiful and lascivious woman, fascinates and attracts men, young and old, who can't resist her.
+However, she develops an obsession with Nanni, a farm hand who grows olive trees and wants to marry her teenage daughter, Maricchia.
 At her mother's urging, Maricchia marries Nanni.
-But "the Wolf" still lurks around the latter, to the great despair of Maricchia.
-Overwhelmed, Nanni then decides to kill "the Wolf" ... which will have an atrocious end.
+But "the She-Wolf" still lurks around the latter, to Maricchia's despair.
+Unable to resist and overwhelmed, Nanni resolves to kill his mother-in-law.

 Adaptation

 It should also be noted that Giovanni Verga later made a theatrical adaptation (1896) - one of the plays was directed by Franco Zeffirelli with Anna Magnani and Lucia Bosé in 1965 - and then a libretto.
 For a musical melodrama, in collaboration with De Robertis, composed by Giacomo Puccini and then G.-A. Tasca and represented in 1933.